ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 2 - Create a LoopBack Application/README.md

 	   __'.___.'__
 	 ´   `  |° ´ Y `

 	?
-What's the name of your application? (inventory)
+What's the name of your application?
+(ThinkIBM) inventory
 	```

-	Since you already supplied the name of the application as part of the previous step you can keep the default by pressing the `Enter` or `Return` key.

 1. Next you will be asked to supply the name of the directory where the application will be created.